Latvian identity card

 The Latvian identity card (Personas apliecība), also known as Personal certificate, is an officially recognised biometric identity document issued to Latvian citizens.
-They are also valid for travel within Europe (except Belarus, Russia, Ukraine and the United Kingdom), Georgia, French Overseas territories and Montserrat (max.
-14 days) (without the need for a Latvian passport).
+They are also valid for travel within Europe (except Belarus, Russia, Ukraine and the United Kingdom), Georgia, French Overseas territories, Montserrat (max.
+14 days) and organized tours to Tunisia (without the need for a Latvian passport).

-Until 2023, when the card will become mandatory for most, Latvian citizens who hold a valid passport are not obliged to obtain an ID card.
-The card is mandatory if a citizen over the age of 15 does not have a passport.
+The card, same as a passport, is mandatory if a citizen over the age of 15.